 We hope to provide news, information, and great stories about what people are doing and why.
 We hope that you, the reader, can join in the discussion and tell your friends about it.
 Please send us your ideas, and your stories!

-RenewEconomy and One Step Off The Grid are independent websites founded by Giles Parkinson, a journalist of 30 years experience, a former Business Editor and Deputy Editor of the Australian Financial Review, a former columnist for The Bulletin magazine and The Australian, and the founder and former editor of Climate Spectator
+RenewEconomy and One Step Off The Grid are independent websites founded by Giles Parkinson, a journalist of more than 30 years experience, a former Business Editor and Deputy Editor of the Australian Financial Review, a former columnist for The Bulletin magazine and The Australian.

-Giles is joined by Deputy Editor Sophie Vorrath, who has worked on RenewEconomy since its inception, and on One Step Off The Grid by Contributing Editor Emma Sutcliffe, who already lives off the grid, and Digital Marketing and Advertising Manager Sam Parkinson.
+Giles is joined by Sophie Vorrath, who has worked on RenewEconomy since its inception and edits One Step Off The Grid, and the rest of the team at RenewEconomy and our electric vehicle specialist site, The Driven.